gacosta89/modeling-tool/README.md

 The main entry point of the client app is `client/index.js`, and this is were most of the wireing is done.

-Top level components are found in the app domain `shared/app`, reducer, rootSaga, main (top level presentational component).
+Top level components are found in the app domain `shared/app`, reducer, sagas, main (top level presentational component).

 The top level components are composed out of sub level domains, model, pics, undo, pages.